lookwei/collocative-learning-4-IFE/README.md

 train(args)
 ```

+## All together
-Alternatively, you can just run this code in terminal which contains the above three steps.
+Alternatively, you can run all these steps together with one line:

 ```
 python train.py